Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Path-Integral Spectral Analysis of the Generic Elliptic ( -Like) Generators

 \subsection{Elliptic Generators: Spectral Analysis}

-We will proceed as follows.
-A systematic technique to derive the eigenvalues and eigenvectors of an operator $A$ is the spectral decomposition $f(A )= \sum_{n} f(a_{n}) P_{n} $, where $a_{n} $ are its eigenvalues, $f$ is a function of the operator, and $P_{n} = \left| n \right\rangle \left\langle n \right| $ is the orthogonal projector---this is for a discrete spectrum, with similar expressions with integrals to include continuous parts of the spectrum.
+The spectral decomposition of the relevant operators, in terms of eigenfunctions and eigenvalues, can be obtained by performing expansions of the propagator through established identities, with series or integrals that select appropriate discrete or continuous parts of the spectrum.
+This can be done by identifying expressions of the form $f(A )= \sum_{n} f(a_{n}) P_{n} $, and corresponding generalizations with integrals, for a given operator $A$ with eigenvalues $a_{n} $, where $f$ is a function of the operator and $P_{n} = \left| n \right\rangle \left\langle n \right| $ is the orthogonal projector.
 The most basic expansion of this kind in the path-integral approach is provided by the propagator itself, due to its basic definition~(\ref{eq:propagator_QM_from_evolution_operator}) in terms of the time evolution operator.
-Thus, for operators with a discrete spectrum, like is the case for $R$ and all the elliptic generators, the propagator admits a spectral decomposition in the form of a series expansion,

-Therefore, Eq.~(\ref{eq:spectral-decomposition_series}) provides the expansion for the radial propagator in terms of reduced radial wave functions $\mathcal{U}_{n,l}(r)$, and a similar expansion involves the $d$-dimensional wave functions $ \psi_{n,l,\boldsymbol{m}} ({\bf r})$ with the full-fledged propagator of Eq.~(\ref{eq:propagator_partial_wave_exp_Y}).
-We will rewrite the spectral series in the Euclidean-time framework with the analytic continuation $T \rightarrow -iT$, so that $K_{l+\nu}(r'',r',-iT) = \sum_n e^{-E_n T/\hbar} \, \mathcal{U}_{n,l}(r'') \, \mathcal{U}_{n,l}^*(r')$, where the propagator is given in Eq.~(\ref{eq:propagator_RHO_Euclidean}).
-This form of the spectral expansion provides better convergence properties and permits an unambiguous identification of the corresponding eigenstates and eigenvalues.
+As shown below, this leads to a discrete spectrum for the elliptic operators.

-The spectral decomposition~(\ref{eq:spectral-decomposition_series}), with $T \rightarrow -iT$, can be made explicit with the bilinear generating function of associated Laguerre polynomials known as the Hille-Hardy formula~(pp. 189-190 in Ref.~\cite{Erdelyi_HTF2}),
+The spectral decomposition for the operator $R$ and all elliptic generators can be made explicit using the bilinear generating function of associated Laguerre polynomials known as the Hille-Hardy formula~(pp. 189-190 in Ref.~\cite{Erdelyi_HTF2}),